 In order to ensure that the metric $h^{\mu\nu}$ is the inverse of $h_{\mu\nu}$, the deformation matrix must satisfy the following relation

 or, in matrix form

-Such an equation tells us that $\hat{\Omega}$ should be a function of $\hat{s}$ and $\hat{u}$, and it can be entirely determined once the explicit form of $\hat{s}$ and $\hat{u}$ are known.
-For instance, by assuming the coefficient for Lorentz violation $s^{\mu\nu}$ to be traceless, $s\indices{^\mu_\mu}=0$, it entails that the most general $s^{\mu\nu}$ possesses nine independents degrees of freedom which, in turn, along with $u$, determine the structure of $\hat{\Omega}$ ruled by Eq.(\ref{Io}).
+Such an equation tells us that $\hat{\Omega}$ should be a function of $\hat{s}$ and $\hat{u}$, and it can entirely be determined once the explicit form of $\hat{s}$ and $\hat{u}$ are known.
+For instance, assuming that the coefficient for Lorentz violation $s^{\mu\nu}$ is traceless, $s\indices{^\mu_\mu}=0$, it entails that the most general $s^{\mu\nu}$ possesses nine independents degrees of freedom which, in turn, determine the structure of $\hat{\Omega}$ ruled by Eq.(\ref{Io}).
 We shall give an explicit example of how to calculate the deformation metric from the LV coefficients in the next section.

 The action Eq.(\ref{S2}) admits an Einstein frame (tilded frame) form.
 To see that, we substitute Eq.(\ref{hg}) into Eq.(\ref{S2}),

 where $R(h)\equiv h^{\mu\nu}R_{\mu\nu}(h)$.